jasser-exe/lumin_urchildhoodfriend/README.md

 ## Contributing
 Open an issue to discuss changes, then submit a focused pull request.
 Please avoid committing secrets and run `npm ci`/`pip install` in fresh environments.

-## License
-MIT — change if you prefer a different license.

----

-If you'd like I can: add a short development checklist for new contributors, add GitHub Actions to run tests on PRs, or create a `docs/` folder with API notes.
-Tell me which you'd prefer next.